chapmandu/rust-in-peace-vscode-theme/README.md

 ## Scripts (Mainly for the publisher's use)

-`npm run install` - Builds and installs the extension locally
+`npm run extension:install` - Builds and installs the extension locally

 `npm run publish:minor` - Bump and publish